Getting Started with the xPack CMake

 Overview

-xPack CMake is a standalone cross-platform (Windows, macOS, GNU/Linux) binary distribution of CMake, aimed at reproducible builds.
+xPack CMake is a standalone, cross-platform (Windows, macOS, GNU/Linux) binary distribution of CMake, aimed at reproducible builds.

 What are reproducible builds?

 To be reproducible, an operation must remain stable over time and across different environments.
-In other words, if builds are repeated after some time, possibly on a different machine or platform, the resulting behavior must be functionally equivalent.
+In other words, if builds are repeated after some time, possibly on a different machine or platform, the resulting behaviour must be functionally equivalent.

 CMake is a powerful Software Build System, the de-facto standard for building C++ code.